semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 ### `name`

 By default, the agent will generate a random name.
 If you want to set a custom name, you can use this configuration parameter.
 The name must have between 8 and 64 characters.

+### `name-from-env`

+By default, the agent will generate a random name.
+If you want to set a custom name using an environment variable, you can use this configuration parameter.

+Note: the `name` parameter takes precedence over the `name-from-env` one, so if you set both, `name` will be used.

 ### `env-vars`